 They say that the journey of a thousand miles begins with one step.
 One of the first steps in our travel life occurred when we moved to Indonesia in 2010.
-Everything was different in Bali – not just the food and language – and all the cultural differences took some getting used to.
+It wasn’t just the food or language.
+Everything was different in Bali and it all took some getting used to.

 Life as a new Bali expat: Cultural differences on steroids